oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

 .. attribute:: Connection.stmtcachesize

     This read-write attribute specifies the size of the statement cache.
-This value can make a significant difference in performance (up to 100x) if you have a small number of statements that you execute repeatedly.
+This value can make a significant difference in performance if you have a small number of statements that you execute repeatedly.

     The default value is 20.